 Continue by sorting your papers into the categories that work for you.
-Most people need these categories: to do, to pay, pending, and to file.
+Most people need these categories: to do, to pay, to scan, pending, and to file.
 Other categories include the names of each of your children and partner, weekly activities, other school and organizations’ papers.
 At work these categories include your assistant, your boss, hot projects and resources.

 Now that you have categories, decide what organizing product might assist you best in keeping these papers in order.
 Look around the space, measure the area for size, and think about your personal organizing style.
 Look for a desktop file suited to the décor of the space with hanging files to label with each category.
 You can also use wall pockets, one for each category, if you have h ave vertical space.
 Be sure to choose a product you love and this will help you stay organized.

 Designate an administrative time for you to work on the command center.
 This routine usually takes just one hour a week, especially if you choose a time you are high energy to get the job done.
 Write your administrative time in your personal calendar to commit to the time and make yourself accountable to get the job done.